-5 The Panel may make a declaration of unacceptable circumstances but no orders: Examples - BreakFree Limited 04 [2003] ATP 39; BreakFree Limited 04(R) [2003] ATP 42; Summit Resources Limited [2007] ATP 09; in Gondwana Resources Limited [2014] ATP 9, the Panel accepted undertakings in lieu of orders.
-See also GN 1 declaration and orders, although of course parties are free to offer a remedy at any time.8
+5 The Panel may make a declaration of unacceptable circumstances but no orders: Examples - BreakFree Limited 04 [2003] ATP 39; BreakFree Limited 04(R) [2003] ATP 42; Summit Resources Limited [2007] ATP 99; in Gondwana Resources Limited [2014] ATP 9, the Panel accepted undertakings in lieu of orders.
+See also GN 1 declaration and orders, although of course parties are free to offer a remedy at any time.
+The Panel encourages parties to resolve matters wherever possible and welcomes any offer by a party to remedy potential unacceptable circumstances.
+While parties are free to offer a remedy at any time, the Panel is more receptive to resolutions proposed by the parties if they are offered earlier in the process.8